ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 # Expanding file share capacity
 {: #file-storage-expand-capacity}

-For {{site.data.keyword.filestorage_vpc_short}} file shares, you can increase the file share size from its original capacity in GB increments up to 32,000 GB capacity, depending on your file share profile.
-This process doesn't require you to perform manual steps.
-For example, you don't need to migrate your data to a larger file share.
-The expansion operation causes no outage or lack of access to your storage.
+Expand {{site.data.keyword.filestorage_vpc_short}} capacity up to 32,000 GB without downtime, data migration, or manual steps.
 {: shortdesc}

 Billing for the file share is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.